OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 3\.
 BILLING, PAYMENT AND OTHER SUBSCRIPTIONS ⏶

-All charges incurred on Steam, and all purchases made with the Steam Wallet, are payable in advance and final, except as described in Section 7 below and in the Steam Refund Policy http://store.steampowered.com/steam\_refunds.
+All charges incurred on Steam, and all purchases made with the Steam Wallet, are payable in advance and final, except as described in Sections 3.I and 7 below.

 A. Payment Authorization